 For the next three years, I was the Editor of INSP, a network of 120 street papers sold by homeless people, with a readership of 6 million in over 40 countries.
-I am proud to have developed the network’s news agency, which secured contributions from Prince William and Paulo Coelho and was nominated for awards alongside the Guardian and Reuters.

 After switching languages, tools, platforms, jobs, countries, genres and skills, I eventually settled on a journalistic mix that looks something like this: